Long Term Care

 Durham County Nursing and Adult Care Homes

-When contacting an Ombudsman, please note that they are often out of the office.
-You may need to leave a message and they will return your call.
-Also, for your own protection, please do not send private or confidential information through unsecured emails.
+Notes: When contacting an Ombudsman, they are often out of the office.
+Leave a message and they will return your call.
+Please do not send private or confidential information through unsecured emails.
 We can respond by phone or talk with you in person if you have confidential information to share with us.

 Elder Abuse, Neglect and Exploitation